JoeDeGr/Contractor-Note-Pad/notes.md

                     hours
                     date
                 hours total
+        authorized_user_ids
+            authorized_by
+            date/time

-    5) items can be shared with authorized users.
+    5) jobs/tasks can be shared with authorized users.